 INTERVIEW WITH ANDREW BOLT, SKY NEWS

-ANDREW BOLT: Andrew Hastie, good to catch up with you.
-Thank you so much for your time.
+ANDREW BOLT: Well said.
+Andrew Hastie, thank you so much for your time.

 Do you like this page?